What Should I Feed My Puppy? A Puppy Food Breakdown

 Updated June 4, 2023

-As pet parents, we do our best to provide for our precious puppies.
-When it comes to their food, we often rely on brands to tell us what products are best for them.
-When you see a pet food labelled ‘Puppy Food’, it’s easy to assume that this diet offers everything your puppy needs, but is that really the case?
+When it comes to dog food, we often rely on brands to tell us what products are best for them.
+When you see a pet food with the word puppy plastered all over it, it’s easy to assume that this diet offers everything your puppy needs, but is that really the case?

 What Does My Puppy Need?